sourcegraph/handbook/content/people-ops/mary-bio.md

 ### Preferred learning styles

 I learn by reading and doing.
 It’s helpful for me to see examples of successful work so I have a guiding light.
 I prefer to learn on my own rather than in a group, so I can take the time I need to try things and absorb as much information as possible.
-I like to trial-and-error my way through things so I can learn the pitfalls and know what to watch for along the way.
+I like to trial-and-error my way through things so I can learn the pitfalls and know what to watch for along the way!

 ### Communication style